Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Common Checkouts

 A "checkout" is the combination of darts you need to finish the game.
-Here are the most common ones every player should know:
+You don't need to memorise all of these right away, but knowing the common ones saves you time at the board:

 | Score Left | Checkout | Difficulty |